Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-23-2021 Regulations on Master's Degree Enrollment and Training.md

         part-time training program is at least 20% longer than the regular training program of the same training program;
-    c)  The maximum time for students to complete the course is specified in the training institution\'s regulations but does not exceed twice the time according to the standard full-course study plan for each form of training.
+    c)  The maximum time for students to complete the course is specified in the training institution's regulations but does not exceed twice the time according to the standard full-course study plan for each form of training.

 ### Article 4.
 Recognition of learning outcomes and credit transfer

-1. Learners are considered for recognition and transfer of credits of a number of subjects when they have studied another master\'s training program or have graduated from a specific specialized training program as prescribed in Article 14 of Decree No. 99/2019/ND-CP dated December 30, 2019 of the Government detailing and guiding the
+1. Learners are considered for recognition and transfer of credits of a number of subjects when they have studied another master's training program or have graduated from a specific specialized training program as prescribed in Article 14 of Decree No. 99/2019/ND-CP dated December 30, 2019 of the Government detailing and guiding the